Blocking ads removes funding from us!

 OnePlus has again done a very good job of processing this time.
 That was also the case with my previous OnePlus smartphone, the OnePlus 6T McLarenso.
 For example, the so-called “notification slider”, with which the smartphone can either be silent, vibrate or loud, sits firmly and looks very well made.
 In addition, there is also a protective film on the display as standard, which protects the smartphone from scratches or similar damage.
 I was somewhat bothered by the back, which is really very slippery - be careful without a cover!

-The OnePlus 7T slips with the case (here: Sandstone).
-Pro definitely less.
+With a case (here: Sandstone), the OnePlus 7T Pro definitely slips less.
 (Image: © 2020 TechnikNews)

 As already mentioned above, I can really recommend the covers from OnePlus to you.
-These don't feel as good as cheap, transparent covers for example from Amazon on.
-No, they play at a much higher level - except for the sandstone shell.
-According to some reports, the grainy surface should be history after just a few weeks of use and the sandstone effect should disappear.
-I'm sure that OnePlus can improve here with the successor.
-To be honest, I liked that the best Protective case made of carbon, which I then also faithfully loved during the test.
+These don't feel as good as cheap, transparent covers for example from Amazon No, they are on a much higher level - except for the sandstone case.
+According to some reports, the grainy surface is history after just a few weeks of use and the sandstone effect disappears.
+I am sure that OnePlus can improve this with its successor.
+To be honest, I liked the protective case made of carbon the best, and I was loyal to it during the test.

 Display & Specs

-So, enough talking about the looks - let's look at the OnePlus 7T Pro now a little more detail.
-You rely on a completely borderless display with 6,67 inches and a resolution of 3.120 × 1.440 pixels (QHD +) at 516 ppi.
-At the Proprocessor is now based on the Snapdragon 855 Plus.
-In addition, 8 GB of RAM has been packed into the package.
+So, enough talk about the exterior - let's take a closer look at the OnePlus 7T Pro.
+It has a completely edgeless display with 6,67 inches and a resolution of 3.120 × 1.440 pixels (QHD+) at 516 ppi.
+The processor is now the Snapdragon 855 Plus.
+In addition, 8 GB of RAM have been included in the package.
 The internal memory is quite generous at 256 GB.
 At least I would never fill up such a large internal memory.
-Unfortunately, if you run out of space, you can't increase it with a microSD card, which is a shame.
+If you do run out of space, you can unfortunately not increase it using a microSD card, which is a shame.

 OnePlus 7T Pro test display